JesseEmond/matasano-cryptopals/README.md

   ...
   ```

-  And so on, for all bytes in the first block.
+  Until we find a block that encrypts to `C1`.
+And so on, for all bytes in the
+  first block.

   For the following blocks, the idea is the same, but a little more thought must
   be put into *where* we get our `Ci` and what should be put as a prefix.